Freeways of Milwaukee: Rock Freeway

 The Beloit-to-Milwaukee portion of I-43 was given the name "Rock Freeway," named because the freeway traverses Rock County and heads towards the cities in the Rock River valley, including Rockford, Illinois.
 However, the moniker generally only applies to the portion of the route in Waukesha and Milwaukee counties; freeway names in southeastern Wisconsin media are used interchangeably with Interstate numbers.

 Stadium Freeway

 The Stadium Freeway (also known as Miller Park Way) is a six-lane divided highway traveling south to north in the city of Milwaukee, Wisconsin.
 This freeway was the first road of its kind built in Milwaukee County.
 It is designated as Wisconsin Highway 175 (WI 175) along its northern stretch from WIS 59, past Interstate 94 (I-94) to Lisbon Avenue.

-The southern portion from I-94 to National Avenue was designated as unsigned WIS 341 from August 1999 to August 2015, and is called Miller Park Way.
-The road travels adjacent to the east side of Miller Park, home of Major League Baseball's Milwaukee Brewers.
+The southern portion from I-94 to National Avenue was designated as unsigned WIS 341 from August 1999 to August 2015, and was called Miller Park Way; it is now named Brewers Boulevard.
+The road travels adjacent to the east side of American Family Field, home of Major League Baseball's Milwaukee Brewers.